Israel pushes on with plans for hundreds of settlement homes

 The three settlements are in a part of the West Bank that Israel annexed to Jerusalem, in a move that has not been recognised internationally, after capturing the territory in the 1967 Middle East war.

-The Palestinians have said that expansion of Israeli settlements, which most countries deem illegal, could derail the U.S.-sponsored peace talks that resumed in July after a three-year break.
+The Palestinians have said that expansion of Israeli settlements, which most countries deem illegal, could derail U.S.-sponsored peace talks which resumed in July after a three-year break.

-The municipality spokeswoman said that the initial plans for the new dwellings were approved years ago.
+The municipality spokeswoman said that the initial plans for the new dwellings had been approved years ago.

 The Palestinians are seeking a state in East Jerusalem, the West Bank and Gaza Strip.
 Israel pulled its troops and settlers out of the Gaza Strip in 2005, and the enclave is now run by Hamas Islamists opposed to the present peace drive.